 I myself use this Kreg pocket hole R3 JR, a simple starter kit for a very reasonable price.

-I can recommend this to everyone to have this pocket hole jig in the workshop.
+I can recommend it to everyone to have this pockt hole jig in their workshop.

 A rabbet is actually the same as a dado.
 The only difference with the dado is that the slot is not placed in the middle of the board but is cut along the edge of the board.

-Rabbets are a common wood joint for making cabinets where it is often used on the back of the cabinets.
+Rabbets are a common wood joint for making cabinets, where they are often used on the back of the cabinets.

-An alternative to the tongue and groove method are biscuit joints.
+An alternative to the tongue and groove method is biscuit joints.